kennethmleo/Physics-215/Session 2 - Measuring code performance/README.md

 - KR4: Itemized differences between `@time`, `@btime`, `@benchmark` and other `@time`-like macros.
 Nice if the situations when they are best applied are mentioned.
 - KR5:  Identified demonstrated useful features within the `Profiler` module of Julia.
 Features must be explained why useful for your case.
 - KR6: A discussion of the performance of the implemented function above.
-- KR7: Disuss the computational complexity of the Madelbrot function you made based on KR5.
-What is the best `@time` output to use for this?